Everyday Calculators

 1

-Enter the gold weight and choose the correct weight unit.
+Enter the gold-bearing material weight and choose its weight unit.

 2